near/NEPs/text/0000-near-shell.md

 ---

 The storage of an account id and a corresponding private key.
+When a user runs `near account login` the default destination is the home directory.
+This can be overridden as explained in a moment.

 The key file file contains the keys:
 * `type`        : Options include